Low-Resource Authorship Style Transfer: Can Non-Famous Authors Be Imitated?: Introduction

-High-resource authorship style transfer methods utilize techniques that are not applicable in the low-resource setting.
+We define \textit{low-resource authorship style transfer} as style transfer to target authors who only have a limited amount of example text.
+In this paper, we limit ourselves to using just 16 social media posts or on average $\approx$~500 byte-pair encoded (BPE) tokens of a target author as examples of their style.
+In Figure \ref{fig:styll-figure}, we visualize the setup of our task.
+The ability to style transfer to less well-known figures and average users is motivated by several downstream applications, such as imitating the writing style of an average user in commercial text-editing software, customizing the style of conversational interfaces to users, or even, in the case of performing style transfer over programming language text, customizing generated code in the style of a particular programmer or existing codebase.
+Outside of commercial applications, research on this task can have positive broader impacts.
+Recent work by \citet{luar} demonstrates an authorship identification (AID) model that with just 16 Reddit posts identifies the author from among hundreds of thousands of candidates with high accuracy.
+Research towards low-resource authorship style transfer can help provide a utility for authorship obfuscation adversarial to AID.
+For targets of malevolent actors using such AID systems, like political dissidents, low-resource style transfer can act as a privacy preserving shield analogous to other anonymizing tools such as VPN networks.
+It is important to note that high-resource authorship style transfer methods often utilize techniques that are not performant in the low-resource setting.
 For example, the \textsc{Strap} method involves fine-tuning a GPT-2 model, requiring both a train and validation dataset with examples \citep{gpt2,strap}.
 Fine-tuning GPT-2 successfully would require significantly more than the $\approx$~500 BPE tokens found in 16 Reddit post examples.
 In \citet{strap}, the smallest train set used (``poetry'') had $\approx$~290K BPE tokens, while the largest (``tweets'') had $\approx$~67.7M BPE tokens.
-In Figure \ref{fig:strap-accuracy-figure}, we demonstrate the fall off of \textsc{Strap}'s performance as the amount of example text in the target author's style, measured in BPE tokens, decreases.
+In Figure \ref{fig:strap-accuracy-figure}, we demonstrate the fall off of \textsc{Strap}'s performance as the amount of example text in the target author's style decreases.

-In this work, we introduce \textsc{Styll} (\textbf{Sty}le Transfer with \textbf{L}arge \textbf{L}anguage Models) as a method for performing unsupervised low-resource authorship style transfer using few-shot prompting \citep{gpt3}.
-Although large language models (LLMs) have anecdotally been observed to perform style transfer, for example to common authors such as Shakespeare, to our knowledge we are the first to systematically evaluate their ability to perform in-context learning of author style for purposes of style transfer for arbitrary authors with diverse styles.
-We summarize the primary contributions of this work as follows: